apache/opendal/core/src/docs/rfcs/5314_remove_metakey.md

 This design is superior because:
 - Prevents performance pitfalls by default
-- Makes metadata availability explicit
+- Makes metadata availability explicitly
 - Simplifies service implementation
 - Provides clearer mental model

 Alternatives considered:
 1. Keep `Metakey` but make it more restrictive
-2. Add warnings for potentially expensive operations
+2. Add warnings for potentially costly operations
 3. Make stat calls async/lazy

 Not making this change would continue the current issues of performance problems and API misuse.